tari-project/rfcs/src/RFC-0205_LedgerTransactions.md

 When a transaction is received the helper constructs the new [UTXO] with its Rangeproof.
 Choosing a new (\\( k_i \\) ) for the [UTXO], it calculates a new \\( s \\) and \\( K_S \\).
 It attaches the script `PushPubkey(K_S)` to output.

 ### Transaction sending
 When the user wants to send a transaction, the helper retrieves the desired [UTXO].
-The helper gives asks the signer to sign the transaction.
+The helper asks the signer to sign the transaction.
 The singer calculates \\( k_s \\) to sign the transaction.
 The signer creates a random nonce \\( k_O \\) to use for the script_offset.
 It produces the metadata signature with \\( k_O \\), and supplies the script_offset to the helper.
 The helper can attach the correct signatures to the [UTXO]s and ship the transaction.